clinia/react-vision/doc/connectors/README.md

 <br/>

-### `searchForSuggestions(query)`
+### `searchForSuggestions(suggestionQuery)`
-Sets the current suggestions query and triggers a suggestions search.
+Sets the current suggestion query and triggers a suggestions query.

 #### Arguments
-- **query (_string_)** -- The suggestion query.
+- **suggestionQuery (_string_)** -- The suggestion query.

 <br/>

 ---
 ## 4.3 Exposed Props
-The following properties will be used by the connector if they are specified on the wrapped component.
+The following properties will be used by the connector if they are specified on the wrapped component:
 <br/><br/>

 ### `defaultRefinement`